stefano-meschiari/latex2exp/README.md

 latex2exp
 =========

 **latex2exp** is an R package that parses and converts LaTeX math formulas to R's [plotmath expressions](http://stat.ethz.ch/R-manual/R-patched/library/grDevices/html/plotmath.html).
 Plotmath expressions are used to enter mathematical formulas and symbols to be rendered as text, axis labels, etc. throughout R's plotting system.
-I find plotmath expressions to be quite opaque and fiddly; LaTeX is a de-facto standard for mathematical expressions, so this package might be useful to others as well.
+I find plotmath expressions to be quite opaque, while LaTeX is a de-facto standard for mathematical expressions, so this package might be useful to others as well.

-*Note that at the moment, this package is at very early stages.
-It /will/ fail for even very straightforward LaTeX formulas.
-It may improve in the future.*

 Installation
 ------------